-These costs are transactional costs and are only incurred as a direct consequence of schemes needing to contract for and carry out actual collections.
-We believe that not to include these transactional costs in a compliance fee would discourage some schemes from attempting to seek collection arrangements and they may instead be tempted to rely on the compliance fee as a cheaper mechanism to comply.
+These costs are only incurred as a direct consequence of schemes needing to contract for and carry out actual collections.
+We believe that not to include these costs in a compliance fee would discourage some schemes from attempting to seek collection arrangements and they may instead be tempted to rely on the compliance fee as a cheaper mechanism to comply.
 Including these costs would mean that the fee was closer to the true economic cost of collection.

-These transactional costs do not include any general scheme management or overhead costs which are not related to managing direct collections.
+These direct operational management and administration costs do not include any general scheme management or overhead costs which are not related to managing direct collections.
 They only include the necessary direct resource and operational management costs which are relevant to the compliance fee and will need to be carefully specified in order to avoid any other unjustified overhead costs being included.

-Direct operational management costs would be calculated separately by the fee administrator, and not subject to any escalator which may apply to collection and treatment elements of the fee.
-We accept the feedback on our 2015 fee proposal that to apply the escalator to the transactional costs would be unduly punitive.
-It would have the effect of increasing the compliance fee beyond a level that was related to the actual costs.
+Direct operational management costs would be calculated separately by the fee administrator, and not subject to any escalator which may apply to collection and treatment elements of the fee as we believe this would be unduly punitive.

+These elements of the methodology take the same approach that was taken for 2016.